kchilds1/FreeCodeCamp/JavaScript Algorithms and Data Structures Certification/intermediate algorithm scripting/README.md

 - within the for loop I added all numbers min to max.
 - returned the result of the for loop

-## Course can be found at[freecodecamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-numbers-in-a-range)
+## Course can be found at [freecodecamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-numbers-in-a-range)